Why you can trust The Zebra

 Since hurricanes can cause catastrophic damage and demolish properties altogether, insurance companies are hesitant to assume the full risk of hurricanes as a whole.
 If you own a house in Louisiana, you could be vulnerable to suffering hurricane damage.
 In fact, 72,256 single-family homes are exceedingly vulnerable to hurricane damage in Louisiana.*

-If you own a home in a coastal area, it's crucial to examine the details of your homeowners policy since a basic home policy won't be enough to cover damage by hurricanes — you would need separate windstorm and flood policies, both of which would be applicable to pay for the damages.
-In some states, your insurer may make it compulsory to have a separate deductible for hurricanes if you reside in an area that's at high risk for hurricanes.
+If you own a home near the coast, it's important to examine the details of your homeowners policy since a basic home policy won't be enough to cover damage by hurricanes — you would need separate windstorm and flood policies, both of which would be applicable to pay for the damages.
+In some states, your insurer may make it compulsory to have a separate deductible for hurricanes if you reside in an area that's at a high risk of sustaining hurricane damage.

+Flood insurance is a necessity for many in Louisiana.
+The state collectively paid out $804 million in flood insurance claims in 2016 alone, according to FEMA.
 Damage via flooding — whether the byproduct of a rainstorm or a hurricane —is not covered by standard home insurance.
 To insure your home against flood damage, acquire insurance from a private flood insurance company or through the National Flood Insurance Program (NFIP).

 Flood insurance coverage from private companies may vary, but if you buy through the NFIP you are allotted coverage for: